quicwg/base-drafts/draft-ietf-quic-transport.md

 destination addresses.

-For the purposes of this discussion, it is assumed that an off-path attacker has the ability to observe and re-inject a modified copy of a packet into the network that will reach the destination endpoint prior to the arrival of the original packet observed by the attacker.
+For the purposes of this discussion, it is assumed that an off-path attacker has the ability to inject a modified copy of a packet into the network that will reach the destination endpoint prior to the arrival of the original packet observed by the attacker.
 In other words, an attacker has the ability to consistently "win" a race with the legitimate packets between the